SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-10-republicans-vs-herd-immunity.md

 > __But a decision by a large swathe of the population to not receive a vaccine may slow or
 > imperil the march toward herd immunity in the U.S.__

 Yep.
-Right there with you, Fauci.
+Right there with you, Tony.
 We don't get it either.
 Endangering herd immunity isn't just self-destructive, it's dangerous for all of us.
 [Jacobson v Massachusetts](https://en.wikipedia.org/wiki/Jacobson_v._Massachusetts) is starting to look better and better.